 Accept that it will take more to get high

 Why?
 As other businesses notice a particular type of marketing is working, they will flock to the tool.
 For example, 10 years ago, average open rates on emails were routinely 50%; even 70% wasn’t uncommon.
 Today, your readers are overloaded with email as every one of your competitors has jumped into the email marketing game.
-The same is true for social media, print, radio and even Google AdWords.
+The same is true for social media, print, radio, and even Google AdWords.

 When faced with declining responses, it is easy to fall into the trap of doing more.
-If one email gets 20% open rate, than 3 will give you the desired 60% right?
+If one email gets a 20% open rate, than 3 will give you the desired 60% right?
 Not necessarily.
 As you overload your readers, the decline will accelerate as more people unsubscribe.
-The same is true if you overload your news feeds on Twitter, Facebook or LinkedIn.
+The same is true if you overload your news feeds on Twitter, Facebook, or LinkedIn.
 Share too much, and your total audience declines.

 The end result?
 Advertising overdose.

 Like any addict, you have choices.
 Some will take a little more work, others a bit of investment or simply more creativity, but there are ways to get a buzz without the risk of an overdose.

 Focus on a quality buzz